 Skateboarding

-The Black Pearl Skate Park has grown into a bustling centre of activity for Cayman's children and teenagers.
+The Black Pearl Skate Park in Grand Harbour has grown into a bustling centre of activity for Cayman's children and teenagers.
 The dynamic course can be accessed for a daily fee of CI$7 and consists of beginner, intermediate and expert ramps.
-For more information visit www.blackpearl.ky.
+It is the largest skate park in the western hemisphere and is a mecca for youth in the Cayman Islands.

 Personal Development & Leadership

 The Cadet Corps instils life skills and high standards of conduct through military-style activities.
 Three programmes are offered: band cadets, marine cadets and army cadets.
 The programmes could result in BTEC Level 2 qualification and/or honours in the Duke of Edinburgh Awards Scheme.
-They accept boys and girls from the ages 11-19.
-For further information email: cadetcorps@gov.ky, or visit www.cicadetcorps.ky.
+They accept boys and girls from ages 11-19.
+For further information, email: cadetcorps@gov.ky, call Mr Error Brathwaite on (345) 938 8822 or visit www.cicadetcorps.ky.

 Arts & Culture

-Cayman Youth Choir runs a senior choir for ages 11-20 on Mondays at John Gray High School.
+Cayman Youth Choir runs three choirs for ages 4-18 on Mondays at John Gray High School.
 The choir is sponsored by Cayman Arts Festival and there is no fee to join.
-No audition necessary, and open to all children and teens.
-Email: caymanyouthchoir@gmail.com, or call (345) 922 2079 for more information.
+No audition necessary, and it is open to all children and teens.
+Email: caymanyouthchoir@gmail.com or call (345) 922 2079 for more information.

 Time to Spare